arungudelli/arungudelli/content/tutorial/javascript/get-query-string-parameter-values-from-url-using-javascript/index.md

 +++
 title="Get Query String Parameter Values From URL Using JavaScript" summary="We can get Javascript query string URL parameters by using JavaScript split, ECMAScript 6 split, reduce or JavaScript URLSearchParams.
-To get javascript url parameter values by name use a regular expression." keywords="javascipt,query string parameter in javascript,urlsearchparams in javascript,javascript" type='post' date='2019-11-04T18:03:29+0000' lastmod='2019-11-04T18:03:29+0000'
+To get javascript url parameter values by name use a regular expression." keywords=["javascipt,query string parameter in javascript,urlsearchparams in javascript,javascript" ] type='post' date='2019-11-04T18:03:29+0000' lastmod='2019-11-04T18:03:29+0000'